 Tips for the Best Guyanese Parsad

 - Parch the flour.
-If you don’t toast the flour, the parsad will be very pale and even worse, have a bitter taste from the flour.
+If you don’t toast the flour, the parsad will be very pale and even worse, may make you sick.

 - Don’t walk away from the pot.
 You need to consistently stir so it doesn’t burn.

-- Remember to remove the cinnamon stick and cardamom pods.
+- Remember to remove the cinnamon stick and cardamom pods before pouring the milk into the parched flour.

 Frequently Asked Questions